Are you sure you want to remove from your connections?

 Pennsylvania Born and Raised.
 I live about 35 miles west of Philadelphia.

-Music stuff- I Have listened to the pipes since I was a child and thought the instrument and people looked strange playing them... but, that was one of the reasons I was drawn to them!
+Music stuff- I Have listened to the pipes since I was a child and thought the instrument and people looked strange playing them... however, that was one of the reasons I was drawn to them!
 I played the clarinet in high school, but it was not a passion, and I gave it up after graduation.
 It did help me initially with my acceleration with the chanter since I knew how to read music going in, but the advantage stopped there.
-My paternal great grandparents were Scottish-Irish, and my great grandfather lived to be 94 and listened to the pipes on occasion.
+My paternal great grandparents were Scottish-Irish and immigrated to Philadelphia.
+My great grandfather lived to be 94 and listened to the pipes on occasion.
 This stoked my curiosity and love of the instrument even further!
 The first piper that really amazed me was Rufus Harley and who I inspired to be like!
 I saw one of his albums (vinyl) in Tower Records in Philadelphia.
 His innovation over traditional tunes and sounds was amazing.

 I traveled to Scotland in 2006 for genealogy research and it sealed the fate after seeing the instrument played on various street corners for money/tips!
 I began taking pipe lessons soon after my return home just outside Philadelphia in Willow Grove AFB area.
 The drive was insane with traffic congestion taking me an hour and a half one way!
 I soon joined a newly formed band in my hometown that was specific to LE and FF and was chartered as an Emerald Society.
 I had the privilege of playing in Killorglin Ireland in 2010 for their Saint Patricks' celebration by chance since one of our band members grew up there and was invited to come back and play!